Select the Modeling section of Maya, choose from upper left, status line.

 File type: DAE_FBX export

-Uploading to Shapeways
+Uploading to Shapeways to test

 Go to www.shapeways.com and select upload

 Make an account, make sure you apply for the 15% student discount.

 Select this menu and upload your DAE file or OBJ, choose your material.